jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types in keywords to search for contacts
+1. User types in keywords to search for contacts.
-2. OverBooked shows a list of contacts with matching keywords
+2. OverBooked shows a list of contacts with matching keywords.

 Use case ends.

 **Extensions**

 * 1a.
-OverBooked did not find any contacts with matching keywords
+OverBooked did not find any contacts with matching keywords.
     * 1a1.
-OverBooked shows user a message saying no matching keywords
+OverBooked shows user a message saying no matching keywords.

 Use case ends.